 If you are growing your business, the larger the number of Leads you can collect, the more sales you should make long term.
 Provided of course that the leads are a fit for your business.

-Lead Prospecting Vs Sales prospecting
+Lead Prospecting Vs Sales Prospecting

 Some people make a distinction between lead prospecting and sales prospecting.
 I think this is a needless splitting of hairs.
 Lead Prospecting and Sales Prospecting are the same thing.
 Lead Prospecting is probably a better name for it though, because it focused you on thinking about the process of finding people that will eventually become customers.

-What is the difference between a Lead and a Prospect
+The difference between a Lead and a Prospect

-In the five B2B Sales Stages the difference between a Lead and a Prospect is quite clear.
-A lead is someone who has a potential need that your company can fulfil.
 A Prospect is a Lead who also acknowledges that have the need and have an immediate desire to resolve that need.

 The 7 Lead Prospecting Approaches